Keywords: QFN, Side Wettable, SMT, PCB design

 PCB Land Pattern Dimensions

-Maxim's land pattern drawings for QFN packages can be downloaded from our website at: www.maximintegrated.com/packages.
-IPC land pattern calculator (IPC-7351) can be downloaded from the IPC website at: www.ipc.org.
+Maxim's land pattern drawings for QFN packages can be downloaded from our website on the Package Information page.
+The IPC land pattern calculator (IPC-7351) can be downloaded from the IPC website at: www.ipc.org.

-Maxim does not recommend designing vias, untented with solder mask, close to the package lead terminal and underneath the corners of the package where tie bars terminate.
-Refer to IPC-7351 for “Land Pattern to Via Relationship” design recommendation.
+Maxim recommends not to design traces (without solder mask), vias (untented with solder mask) on the printed circuit board (PCB) close to the package lead terminal, and corners underneath the package where tie bars terminate.
+Refer to IPC-7351 for “Land pattern to via relationship” design recommendation.

 PCB Pad Pattern for Lead Terminals